shahidnav/WordCount/README.md

 ## Running the app
 Then simply build and run the console app exe

+A dummy file generator batch file is included:

+GenerateLargeDummyText.bat

+This will generate a 1GB text file for you.

 Given an input file containing:

     "This is just a sample line appended to create a big file.. "